jboss-xpaas/docker-containers/xpaas-zookeeper-docker/README.md

 There are three control scripts:
 * <code>build.sh</code> Builds the docker image
-* <code>start.sh</code> Starts a new XPaaS fabric8  docker container based on this image
+* <code>start.sh</code> Starts a new XPaaS zookeeper  docker container based on this image
-* <code>stop.sh</code>  Stops the runned XPaaS fabric8  docker container
+* <code>stop.sh</code>  Stops the runned XPaaS zookeeper  docker container

 Building the docker container
 -----------------------------

-We have a Docker Index trusted build setup to automatically rebuild the xpass/xpass-fabric8 container whenever the [Dockerfile](https://github.com/pzapataf/xpaas-docker-containers/blob/master/xpaas-fabric8-docker/Dockerfile) is updated, so you shouldn't have to rebuild it locally.
+We have a Docker Index trusted build setup to automatically rebuild the xpass/xpass-zookeeper container whenever the [Dockerfile](https://github.com/pzapataf/xpaas-docker-containers/blob/master/xpaas-zookeeper-docker/Dockerfile) is updated, so you shouldn't have to rebuild it locally.
 But if you want to, here's now to do it...

 Once you have [installed docker](https://www.docker.io/gettingstarted/#h_installation) you should be able to create the containers via the following:

 If you are on OS X then see [How to use Docker on OS X](DockerOnOSX.md).

     git clone git@github.com:jboss-xpaas/docker-containers.git
-    cd xpaas-docker-containers/xpaas-fabric8-docker
+    cd xpaas-docker-containers/xpaas-zookeeper-docker
     ./build.sh

 Running the container
 ---------------------

-To run a new container from XPaaS fabric8 run:
+To run a new container from XPaaS zookeeper run:

     ./start.sh [-c <container_name>] [-p <root_password>]

 Or you can try it out via docker command directly:

-    docker run -P -d [--name <container_name>] [-e ROOT_PASSWORD="<root_password>"] xpaas/xpaas_fabric8:<version>
+    docker run -P -d [--name <container_name>] [-e ROOT_PASSWORD="<root_password>"] xpaas/xpaas_zookeeper:<version>

-These commands will start a new XPaas fabric8 container with Fabric8 services enabled
+These commands will start a new XPaas zookeeper container with Zookeeper services enabled

 **Environment variables**